NestedMorph: Enhancing Deformable Medical Image Registration with Nested Attention Mechanisms: Proposed Method

 \subsubsection{Nested Attention Fusion Module}

 The Nested Attention Fusion Module, adapted from \cite{kolahi2024msa2net}, processes decoder and encoder outputs (\(\mathbf{X_1}\) and \(\mathbf{X_2}\), respectively).
 The module utilizes multi-scale fusion to aggregate \(\mathbf{X_1}\) and \(\mathbf{X_2}\) in a semantically coherent manner, preparing the fused feature map for further processing.
-Spatial selection dynamically adjusts receptive fields to emphasize crucial features, while spatial interaction and cross-modulation enhance the feature maps with both local details and global context.
+Spatial selection dynamically adjusts receptive fields to emphasize crucial features, while spatial interaction and cross modulation enhance the feature maps with both local details and global context.
+Figure \ref{fig:nestedattention} shows the Nested Attention Fusion Module.

 The module first employs Global Extraction to capture broad, global context from the encoder features (\(\mathbf{X_2}\)) using average and max pooling, which are then projected into a refined feature space.
 Simultaneously, Feature Extraction enhances the local spatial details of the decoder features (\(\mathbf{X_1}\)) through depthwise separable and dilated convolutions, followed by dimensionality reduction.
 These processed local and global features are then combined in the Multi-Scale Fusion stage, which integrates them through summation and normalization to get \(\mathbf{U}\).
 The resulting fused feature map is passed through a Nested Gated Attention mechanism, which applies a gated attention technique to calculate selective weights using a channel-wise softmax function, leading to spatially selected versions \( \mathbf{X_1}' \) and \( \mathbf{X_2}' \).